 The winner is usually notified in the spring.

 Although a writer may submit a manuscript that has been entered in other contests, any manuscript under option to another publisher is not eligible.
 (Please note that any entries that are encumbered will be disqualified.)
-Page-limit is not specified.
+Page-limit is not specified, but the manuscript should be book-length.
 Because the prize is given to a poet who has already published a first book, the manuscripts are not read anonymously.
-Every qualified manuscript will be read with care by the panel of judges and the chief judge, who changes every year.
+Every qualified manuscript will be read with care and close attention.

-The winner of the 2018 Barnard Women Poets Prize was Brittany Perham.
+The winner of the 2018 Barnard Women Poets Prize was Karen Skolfield.
 Rosanna Warren was judge.
 For more details, read the entire press release.

 For more about the history of the Prize, read the Poetry Prize section of the About the Women Poets Program page.